 This Bonavita is a commonly touted kettle that falls in the mid-$60s range.
 It features by-the-degree control, a timer, real-time temp, and a 60-minute hold.
 There’s a 1-year warranty, but a number of buyers have reported their machines crapped out at about the 2-year mark.

 If you’re just looking for a regular gooseneck kettle, I’d recommend the Barista Warrior Pour Over Coffee Kettle.
 All-around, from the wide base for quick heating to the capacity, it’s a great option for people in all stages of their pour-over brewing experience.
 Total newbies may appreciate the ZENIKA for its everything-included package, though.

 As for the electric kettle, budget-conscious pour over brewers will appreciate the Willow & Everett Electric Kettle.
 If price is no objection, take a long and hard look at the Fellow Stagg EKG.
 Hands-down, no contest, the Stagg’s a gem.

-Alright!
-Follow your gut and enjoy the precisely made coffee of your dreams!
+Follow your gut when choosing the best gooseneck kettle and enjoy the precisely made coffee of your dreams!